randruc/Lazuli/doc/CStyleAndConventions.md

 > `less` or `cat`), in simple text editors, or when comparing two versions in
 > a file diff utility.

 ## Comments

-Only use C89 comments, no C/C++ comments.
+Only use C89 comments, no C99/C++ comments.

+> This is to be compliant with C89.

+Use only one of the 2 following styles.
+1-line comments can use both allowed forms, while multiple line comments must use the second form only.

+Never write nested comments.
+Never write "pretty typos".
+Never comment out code unless you want to document something.

 This is good:
 ```C